Orangeview Western 7-12 School

-Western High School is an accredited public high school located in Anaheim, California, serving students in grades 9–12.
+Orangeview Western 7-12 School, formerly known as Western High School and Orangeview Junior High School is a public school located in Anaheim, California, serving students in grades 7–12.
 The school is one of ten high schools in the Anaheim Union High School District.
 It is located in the western end of Anaheim and also serves southwest Buena Park and northwest Stanton.
-It was established in 1954.
-The school's mascot is the Pioneer.
+It was established in 2025.
+The school's mascots are the Pioneers (Western High School) and the Panthers (Orangeview Junior High School).

-Academics

-Western High is a two time California Distinguished High School.

 Athletics

-Athletic teams compete in the CIF Southern Section of the California Interscholastic Federation and are known as the "Pioneers".
+High school athletic teams compete in the CIF Southern Section of the California Interscholastic Federation and are known as the "Pioneers".